gSchool/mcsp-unit-oop/01-oop/04-getters-and-setters.md

 # Getters and Setters

 As we saw at the end of the last section, there are times we want to hide internal data from being accessed _or_ mutated from outside the object (e.g. the `powerUps` array).
 But what do we do when we want a property to be accessible but not mutable?
-You use a getter function.
+This is where getters step in.
 A getter is special type of function defined on an object which allows read-only access to a property.
 Additionally, they allow you to be alerted when a property is accessed, in case some other type of work needs to be done in that case.
 Here's a simple example of a getter at work.

 ```js
 let myName = "Jay";